Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/example.md

 # Sample email

-Must handle ünicode in the template.
+Must handle ünicode & ascii in the template.

-And from a template {{variable}}.
+And from a variable {{variable}}.